 Let me inspire you and your teachers

-After 15 years in middle school, high school and college classrooms, I now spend my time as an education and technology consultant excited about the learning process and the power we have as agents of change in shaping that process.
-I especially enjoy facilitating conversations on the intersection of social studies, gamification, and technology integration.
+After teaching in both secondary & college classrooms, I now spend my time as an education and technology consultant excited about the learning process and the power we have as agents of change in shaping that process.

 My love for social studies was kindled in elementary school when I fell in love with my first National Geographic map.
 Even at a young age, I was beginning to understand what Robert Louis Stevenson meant when he described his treasure map as having the “power of infinite, eloquent suggestion.”
 My passion for history and the social studies continued to grow and is now expressed in sharing that passion with others.